proycon/flat/docs/administration_guide.rst

 * ``name`` - The name of the configuration, this is what users will see in the login screen, make sure the name is indicative of your annotation project, if any.
 * ``modes`` - This defines the modes that are enabled for this configuration.
 The syntax equals that of ``MODES`` above.
 * ``perspectives`` - The viewer and editor allow for different perspectives on the data.
 This option determines what perspectives may be selected.
-This is a list of the following items:
+This is list (of strings) of the following items:
    * ``document``: a view of the entire document
    * ``toc``: a view of a named subsection of the document (a table of contents will be automatically constructed)
-   * or any other FoLiA XML tag corresponding to a structural element.
+   * or any other FoLiA XML tag corresponding to a structural element , such as ``s`` for sentence, ``p`` for paragraphs, ``event`` for events.
+* ``allowupload`` - Boolean value indicating whether users may upload their own FoLiA documents or not
+* ``annotationfocustype`` - Sets the annotation type for the default annotation focus, effectively highlighting annotations of this type immediately upon opening the document.
+The type needs to be a valid FoLiA tag name (see the FoLiA documentation at https://proycon.github.io/folia), such as ``pos``, ``lemma``, ``entity``, etc...
+If you set this, also set the next option.
+* ``annotationfocusset`` - Sets the set for the default annotation focus.
+The set is a URL pointing to a FoLiA Set Definition file.
+Set to ``None`` if not used, use with the above otherwise.

 (yet to be written)